Welcome to Upper School

 Students will consistently be encouraged to develop a Sociological Imagination, enabling them to make links between the goings-on of everyday life and the concepts they study in class.
 The class is highly interactive, and students are encouraged to step outside of their comfort zones, take risks, and participate actively in class.

 Organizing Society.
 Deviance and Social Control.
 Social Change and Movements.
-Groups form the kernel of societal organization, which in turn inform our formal organizations.
-We will explore the different social institutions – family, religion, education, government and politics, economy, health/environment.
+Groups form the kernel of societal organization, which in turn informs our formal organizations.
+We will explore the different social institutions – family, religion, education, government and politics, economy, and health/environment.
 Deviance and Social control will be viewed from the aforementioned three sociological perspectives.
 In addition, we will look at collective behavior and how social change occurs, as well as learn methods to establish plans of action for any social issue within the scope of the areas they've learned.
 The final project of the year is the creation of a Social Movement of students’ choice.

 The class is highly interactive, and students are encouraged to step outside of their comfort zones, take risks, and participate actively in class.